 Get enough sleep.
 “Just how the bleep do I do that?”, you might be yelling right now, especially if you are dealing with night sweats and the like.
 Before you panic, refer to item number 2 here.

 Know that there are treatments.
 If you can’t handle them on your own, your doctor may treat your panic attacks with hormone therapy and other treatments for menopause symptoms, plus medication for anxiety, says the Cleveland Clinic.
+One type of medication used for anxiety and panic attacks is diazepam, and is also used as a sleeping pill.
+This makes sense as it calms the nervous system.
+You can buy diazepam here if you would like medical relief in containing these symptoms.
 Psychotherapy can also help treat your psychological symptoms.
 “Cognitive behavior therapy, which challenges fearful thoughts, is an effective, lasting treatment for controlling panic attack symptoms,” says Dr. Hafeez.
 However, if you don’t seem to be seeing any improvement in yourself, you might want to look into other ways to reduce your anxiety.
 It’s common for medical marijuana to be prescribed in these sort of cases.
 If you’d like to learn more about how weed might be able to help you, visiting a website similar to https://www.canadacannabisdispensary.ca/product-category/indica/, for example, could be a good idea to see what they have on offer.
 The relaxing effect of the marijuana may be what you’re looking for to control your anxiety and panic attacks.

 Get regular physical activity.
 Personally, this is my treatment of choice for just about everything, but it does help to lower anxiety, which may play a contributing role in panic attacks.
 Yoga, stretching and other relaxation techniques can help someone get through an attack while it’s happening.